snhobbs/board2pdf/README.md

 More information in [Wiki - Install dependencies](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Install-dependencies).

+## Problem with Ubuntu and possibly other Linux distros

+When PyMuPDF (fitz) is installed with pip, KiCad crashes with a segmentation fault when Board2Pdf is loaded.
+Board2Pdf loads when the PCB Editor loads, so the crash happens directly when the PCB Editor i started.
+If this happens to you, you have two options:
+1. Uninstall PyMuPDF using `python -m pip uninstall --upgrade PyMuPDF` or `pip uninstall --upgrade PyMuPDF` and use pypdf instead.
+2. Uninstall PyMuPDF as in (1), but install it again using the apt package manager.

 ## Usage - GUI

 The plugin includes a default configuration which should make it more or less self explanatory if you test it out.
 The